 Harrell has combined work in academia with practical experience in the development assistance field.
 She designed aid projects for USAID/Jordan and Harrell Partners, LLC, and served as management specialist for the World Bank’s China Department where she took part in the appraisal, negotiation, and supervision of a series of Bank-financed projects that helped jump start China’s economic takeoff in the 1980s.
 Harrell’s field research included analysis for the Bank’s major poverty reduction initiative in China, “China: Strategies for Reducing Poverty in the 1990s” (World Bank, 1993).

-Since 2008 I’ve been on the adjunct faculty at Georgetown’s SCS teaching courses on China’s economy, most recently “ China’s Rise to Economic Power” and “China and the Internet.”
-Drawing on my many years of Japan research, I also provide commentary online and in public talks in DC and Honolulu on the topic of China, Japan and the prospects for regional stability.
+On the SCS faculty since 2008, Harrell has taught a succession of courses on China’s political economy, inter alia, "Beijing Olympics 2008,“ China and the Internet,” and “China’s Rise to Global Power."
+She won the Outstanding Faculty Award for the BALS program in 2019.
+Drawing on her years of Japan research as well, Harrell provides commentary online and in public talks in DC and Honolulu on the topic of China, Japan and the prospects for regional stability.

 Simply complete this form to receive additional information about our

 This program has multiple applications available.
 Please select your preferred term.

 Updated Monday, February 1st, 2021 at 11:19 AM EST

 Georgetown University remains open and dedicated to excellence in providing key services to our community.
 All in-person courses continue through distance instruction.
 All staff and faculty who normally work at the 640 Massachusetts Ave NW campus are teleworking and are available virtually.